electron/electron/docs/api/menu.md

 Objects created with `new Menu` or returned by `Menu.buildFromTemplate` emit the following events:

-#### Event: 'closed'

-Emitted when the menu is closed.

-Note that one menu can be shown for multiple windows, and in this case the `closed` event would be emitted for multiple times.

 ## Examples

 The `Menu` class is only available in the main process, but you can also use it